 Period: Two weeks – July 20th-31st, 2020

 Place: Bordeaux School of Neuroscience

-Public: Master and PhD students
+Public: Master and PhD students from various disciplines

 - M1 M2 Neuroscience students